 An hourly rate for private meditation differs, usually costing anywhere from $100 to $1,000 each hour.
 Nevertheless, the final cost is going to subject to the considerations below.
 Usually, the final cost for divorce mediation is anywhere from $500 to $1,500+.

 A lot more important than what you’re paying the lawyer and the courts is hiring the correct lawyer.
-Do your research based on what is affordable and find the right representation to safeguard what you have on the line.
+Back to the informed consent part.
+Do your research based on what is affordable for you.
+Find the right representation to safeguard what you have on the line.

 Lawyers can be costly, this is true, but there is potentially a lot more to lose if you hire someone that does not have the resources or knowledge to represent you properly.

-If you can convince your soon to be ex to mediate each matter with you outside of court, the divorce is going to be less costly than the average $15,000.
+If you can convince your soon to be ex to use collaborative process with you outside of court, the divorce is most likely going to be less costly than the average $15,000.

 The sooner this is done, the less it is going to cost and the faster the divorce is going to be finalized—in a lot of cases, in half the time.
-Allowing a judge to decide on the outcome of who pays off which debts, where the children are going to live, and who gets the house may end up far worse for those involved when it might be possible to let reasonable discussion resolve all those matters in advance.
+I see most collaborative process cases take about 5-6 months.
+If you’re dealing with a complicated spouse (personality disorder, mental health problems, or some other unique factor), it may take a year.
+Congratulations on the one year divorce, because in court, you would likely have lost two to three years of your life.
+The cost of your divorce would be triple if you go to court.
+Allowing a judge to decide on the outcome of who pays off which debts, where the children are going to live, and who gets the house may end up far worse for those involved when it might be possible to let a facilitated conversation with emotional support and financial transparency resolve all those matters in advance.

 After you hire your lawyer, ask if they can recommend a knowledgeable mediator and begin there.
 The less the court is involved, the better it is for everyone.